hansj66/spar7-rewired/firmware/README.md

 1. Download [espressif installer ](https://dl.espressif.com/dl/esp-idf/?idf=4.4)
 2. Configure environemnt variable IDF_PATH to point to espressif installation folder
 3. If using visual studio code: Install the espressif plugin
 4. Drop any certs into the certs/ folder.
-Any files dropped here will be packed into spiffs.bin, which in turn automatically  will be flashed to the spiffs partition.
-This is only necessary if you want to communicate using dtls over the wifi network.
+Any files dropped here will be packed into spiffs.bin if you run the makespiffs.cmd script.
+The spiffs.bin file will in turn automatically be flashed to the spiffs partition when you flash the firmware.
+This is required if you want to communicate using dtls over the wifi network.

 ```
 idf.py build